 The use of the band 1 610.6–1 613.8 MHz for aeronautical purposes is constrained by sharing with the radio astronomy allocation, which has primary status.
-Footnote 5.149 (WRC-07) limits airborne use of this portion of the band.
+No. 5.149 (WRC-07) limits airborne use of this portion of the band.
 In practical terms, the band is of limited use for aviation services, in particular for aviation systems and services of international standard status.

-Footnote 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.
+No. 5.366 reserving the band 1 610–1 626.5 MHz for aeronautical purposes needs to be maintained.

-The primary allocation to the radiodetermination service in Region 2, and in Region 1 under Footnote 5.371 and, on a secondary basis in Region 3, was made to accommodate a position-fixing service for general use, which was originally proposed for use by aviation.
+The primary allocation to the radiodetermination service in Region 2, and in Region 1 under No. 5.371 and, on a secondary basis in Region 3, was made to accommodate a position-fixing service for general use, which was originally proposed for use by aviation.
 This service is only implemented to a limited extent and has never been recognized internationally as an approved service for aviation purposes.
 Footnote 5.364 requires coordination of this service with the MSS under the terms of Resolution 46.
 This system is not being used by international civil aviation.

 Band 1 559–1 610 MHz.
 This band is the main allocation base for RNSS available for general use.
 (There are other RNSS systems which operate in other bands only for special purposes or for national defence purposes.)
 These systems (GPS, GLONASS, Beidou and Galileo) share the band in a complex sharing arrangement which is agreed by the respective service providers.
-Typically, RNSS requires some 12 to 15 MHz or so of spectrum depending on the system’s chipping rate and the accuracy requirement.
+Typically, RNSS requires some 20-30 MHz or so of spectrum depending on the system’s chipping rate and the accuracy requirement.
 Signal levels at the Earth’s surface tend to be low, demanding an interference-free environment.
 To combat the effects of ionospheric delay and to provide a system with increased immunity to interference, another GNSS component, for civil use, in the frequency band 1 164–1 215 MHz has been accommodated.
 (See commentary for the DME band at 960–1 215 MHz.)

-WRC-2000 added a (space-to-space) service to the (space-to-Earth) allocation to RNSS on a “no constraint to existing services” basis (see Footnote 5.329A).
+WRC-2000 added a (space-to-space) service to the (space-to-Earth) allocation to RNSS on a “no constraint to existing services” basis (see No. 5.329A).
 This use is for the many operators of space services of all kinds who utilize the GPS system as a source of accurate timing or for position fixing of the satellites.
 This regularizes a practice which has existed for many years but gives the service no rights over the main class of GNSS user and other allocations.

 Global navigation satellite system (GNSS)

 GNSS was identified by the FANS Committee as a replacement for many of the existing terrestrial systems and is a main component of the CNS/ATM concept.
-The specifications for the ICAO GNSS presently recognize the GPS and GLONASS systems.
+The specifications for the ICAO GNSS presently recognize the GPS and GLONASS systems, and their augmentations.
 The required characteristics for GNSS are incorporated in SARPs.
 This forms the basis for satellite navigation as envisaged in the CNS/ATM concept and provides service for both en-route and airport approach and landing.
 SARPs and guidance material for GNSS are included in Annex 10, Volume I, Chapters 2 and 3 and Attachment D.